GuiFernandess7/GuiFernandess7/README.md

 <h3 align="left">About me:</h3>

-- I'm a Software Enginnering student and BackEnd development intern.
+- I'm a Software Enginnering student and BackEnd web development intern.
 - Proficient in Python, MySQL, and web development frameworks such as Django and Flask.
 - Experienced in implementing REST APIs.
 - Solid knowledge in data analysis using Pandas, NumPy, and Matplotlib.